-The legislation was first published in a draft on 6 December 2006 and it has been criticised by all of the major taxation bodies as denying loss relief to many ordinary tax planning transactions.
-HMRC have consistently denied that this is the case, issuing successive drafts of 'guidance' on the legislation (issued in a final form on 19 July 2007) which were themselves criticised as misleading and inaccurate.
+The legislation was first published in a draft on December 6, 2006 and it has been criticised by all of the major taxation bodies as denying loss relief to many ordinary tax planning transactions.
+HMRC have consistently denied that this is the case, issuing successive drafts of "guidance" on the legislation (issued in a final form on July 19, 2007) which has itself been criticised as misleading and inaccurate.